 There are train lines connecting all four of the main sections in Wales, with main lines connecting larger towns and cities and branch lines that reach places further out.
 Transport for Wales manage rail services across Wales and some parts of England.

 Some of our railway lines are particularly scenic, such as the Heart of Wales Line that cuts across rolling hills, the Cambrian Coast Line that hugs the North West coast and the Conwy Valley Line running through Eryri (Snowdonia).
 There are plenty of heritage railways in operation too.

 Wales' colourful landscapes make for lots of scenic driving routes around the country.
 Getting from north to south isn't fast as you have to drive through mountain ranges and National Parks, but it's so pretty that you'll want to stop to take in the views.

 Cars drive on the left-hand side in Wales.
 There are rules and regulations around driving, so check the UK Government website if you plan on driving here.
-You can find EV charging points using Zap Map.
+You can find EV charging points using the Transport for Wales electric charging point map.

 There are good options if you want to travel by bus or ferry and almost too many walking routes to count, including the Wales Coast Path.
 Read our dedicated page to find out more about getting around Wales.